wushilin/todo/README.md

  >>>>  2  [DONE] Deposit check
  >>>>  3  [TODO] Email michael ask for meeting invitation

-I won't want to keep 1 and 2 because it is irrelevant. root@bazinga ~# todo - 1 2
+I won't want to keep 1 and 2 because it is irrelevant.
+Operator "-" is used this case. root@bazinga ~# todo - 1 2
  >>>>  1  [TODO] Email michael ask for meeting invitation They are gone.